KANISHKAA-KT/CODESOFT/README.md

 Features:

-Addition, Subtraction, Multiplication, Division Handles division by zero
+1.Addition, Subtraction, Multiplication, Division 2.Handles division by zero
-User-friendly interface
+3.User-friendly interface
-Looping to perform multiple calculations
+4.Looping to perform multiple calculations

 Run the code:

-Input two operands.
+1.Input two operands.
-Choose the operation (+, -, *, /).
+2.Choose the operation (+, -, *, /).
-Get the result of the operation.
+3.Get the result of the operation.
-Optionally perform more calculations
+4.Optionally perform more calculations